canjs/canjs/docs/can-guides/topics/testing.md

 This guide does not focus on how to write applications in a maintainable, testable way.
 That is covered in the [guides/logic Logic Guide].

-> NOTE: All of the examples in this guide use the [Mocha](https://mochajs.org/) test framework and [Chai](http://www.chaijs.com/) assertion library, but none of the examples are specific to Mocha/Chai and should work with any setup.
+> **Note:** All of the examples in this guide use the [Mocha](https://mochajs.org/) test framework and [Chai](http://www.chaijs.com/) assertion library, but none of the examples are specific to Mocha/Chai and should work with any setup.

 ## ViewModels